CERT-Polska/n6/docs/src/usage/streamapi.md

 ### Example 1

-Subscription to all available events for client `nask.pl` (no filtering):
+Subscription to all available events for organization `nask.pl` (no filtering):

 ```
 SUBSCRIBE